Downtown Fort Lauderdale

 Demographics and Employment Data for Downtown Fort Lauderdale, FL

 Downtown Fort Lauderdale has 9,170 households, with an average household size of 1.66.
 Data provided by the U.S. Census Bureau.
 Here’s what the people living in Downtown Fort Lauderdale do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
 16,261 people call Downtown Fort Lauderdale home.
-The population density is 6,523.8 and the largest age group is Data provided by the U.S. Census Bureau.
+The population density is 6,523.8 and the largest age group is between 25 and 64 years old.
+Data provided by the U.S. Census Bureau.

 16,261